 Payment can be made by sterling cheque, postal order, BACS, cash or credit card.
 Please note that we no longer accept AMEX cards.

 Yes you can bring your sample direct to Biobest from within the UK along with your certificate signed by the vet.

 Biobest use the FAVN test (Fluorescent Antibody Virus Neutralisation test), the test is also sometimes called the RNATT (Rabie Neutralising Antibody Titre Test).
 Our test is recognised worldwide for the purposes of international movement of pets.

 Overseas customer prices: £60.00 or US $80* per sample.
-It is possible to pay by credit card, cash or Sterling cheque (made payable to Biobest).
+It is possible to pay by credit card (not AMEX), cash or Sterling cheque (made payable to Biobest).
 Payment in full must be received before results will be reported.

 *Due to market fluctuations overseas prices may change without any prior warning.

 Results will normally be available 5 days after sample receipt.
 Results will usually be sent directly to your vet.

 A small percentage of animals do fail the first blood test.
 In these cases we would recommend that the animal is given a booster vaccination and another blood sample is taken 14-28 days later.